SharePoint/sp-dev-docs/docs/apis/migration-isv-guidance.md

 ### CSOM Guidance (fallback only)

-The following provides guidance on specific CSOM implementation scenarios to help improve migration performance with Sharepoint and OneDrive.
+The following provides guidance on specific CSOM implementation scenarios to help improve migration performance with SharePoint and OneDrive.

 #### Enumeration Query Ordering guidance
 There are two kinds of enumeration queries, assuming the client intends to read every item with no server-side filtering.